-There is an online bank of completed risk assessments on the college portal.

-Electronic copies of all completed risk assessments should be forwarded to the Health and Safety Manager so that they can be deposited in the bank.
+There is an online bank of completed risk assessments on the College Portal.
+Electronic copies of all completed risk assessments should be uploaded to the specific department folder within the bank or forwarded to the Health and Safety Manager so that they can be deposited in the bank.